All the Secrets of Kelly Ripa's Detox Diet From Her Nutritionist

 How Long Did it Take for Kelly to Notice the Change?
 "Three days, which is incredible.
 I think the biggest thing was that all her aches and pains disappeared a hundred percent and I think that really blew her mind away.
 So that was probably one of the biggest things.
 She really noticed a big change in energy levels.
 She worked out on a regular basis.
 She felt that her workouts got much stronger."

 Has Kelly Ever Done the 7-Day Cleanse You Offer?
 "When she came to me, that's when she did.
 She actually did the seven-day alkaline cleanse, which kick started the whole thing.
-So she did the cleanse and then after that she just kind of did this other regular lifestyle because she felt so good...She really liked that you don't have to count calories on this system, it's not about limiting your portion sizes.
+So she did the cleanse and then after that she just kind of did this other regular lifestyle because she felt so good...She really liked that you don't have to count calories on this system, it's not about limiting your portion sizes."

 Get Off Your Acid: 7 Steps in 7 Days to Lose Weight, Fight Inflammation, and Reclaim Your Health and Energy is available online.